bendrick92/benscarblog/_posts/2019-06-30-diy-carbon-fiber.md

 ![Finished bezel installed](https://assets.bpwalters.com/images/bens_car_blog/diy_carbon_fiber/carbon_bezel_installed.jpg)

 Stay tuned - in an upcoming post, I'll be going over the steps to create your own carbon fiber parts from custom molds!

+#### Update - September 2020

+I've created a "lessons learned" post as an update to this original post [here](/diy-carbon-fiber-5-tips-and-tricks).
+If you're looking for more info on working with carbon fiber, be sure to check it out!